 In the Altix UV 100 series server, memory is physically distributed both within and among the IRU enclosures (compute/memory/I/O blades); however, it is accessible to and shared by all NUMAlinked devices within the single-system image (SSI).
-This is to say that all NUMAlinked components sharing a single Linux operating system, operate and share the memory "fabric" of the system.
+This means all NUMAlinked components sharing a single Linux operating system, operate and share the memory "fabric" of the system.
+Memory latency is the amount of time required for a processor to retrieve data from memory.
+Memory latency is lowest when a processor accesses local memory.
 Note the following sub-types of memory within a system:

 - If a processor accesses memory that it is connected to on a compute node blade, the memory is referred to as the node's local memory.
-Figure 3-4 on page 38 shows a conceptual block diagram of the blade's memory, compute and I/O pathways. - If processors access memory located in other blade nodes within the IRU, (or other NUMAlinked IRUs) the memory is referred to as remote memory.

-• The total memory within the NUMAlinked system is referred to as global memory.
+Figure 3-4 on page 40 shows a conceptual block diagram of the blade's memory, compute and I/O pathways. - If processors access memory located in other blade nodes within the IRU, (or other NUMAlinked IRUs) the memory is referred to as remote memory. - The total memory within the NUMAlinked system is referred to as global memory.